 On the Mississippi, an eagle trolls for fish in the waters below the dam in Genoa, Wis.

-But, man, are bald eagles fun to watch.
+Eagles don't really have lovable personalities.
+But, man, are they fun to watch.

-Those haughty pale eyes, that 6-foot wing span, those wicked talons and the flesh-shredding beak — eagles are just
+Those haughty pale eyes, that 6-foot wing span, those wicked talons and the flesh-shredding beak — eagles are just plain cool.

-Everything about them is larger than life, right down to their nests, which are so big and sturdy bears sometimes climb into them to hibernate.
+Everything about them is larger than life, right down to their nests, which are so big and sturdy that bears sometimes climb into them to hibernate.

 © Beth Gauper